HISTORY & PRESERVATION

 As work progressed on the Maryborough line, the citizens of Maldon started to press for their own railway.
 By the time the Castlemaine-Maryborough line opened (July 1874) they were petitioning their parliamentarians with demands for railway connection to further open up land in their district.

 In 1876 a preliminary survey was undertaken for a railway from Castlemaine to Maldon and on to Newbridge.
-In 1881, Parliament authorized a number of new lines including a 10 mile (16 kilometre) branch from Maldon Junction (about 1 km from Castlemaine on the Maryborough line) to Maldon.
+In 1881, the Victorian Parliament authorized a number of new lines including a 10 mile (16 kilometre) branch from Maldon Junction (about 1 km from Castlemaine on the Maryborough line) to Maldon.

 In August, 1882 the contract was let for the construction of the Maldon line to A. Nicholls and Co.
 The country was described as difficult for a railway.
 Heavy earthworks were necessary and two major bridges required.
 Built to 'light-line' construction, the line included grades of 1 in 40, sharp curves and rail of 60 lb./yard.
 The line opened for traffic on 16th June, 1884.
 1891 saw the opening of a 10 mile (16 km) extension of the line to Shelbourne.